-“When we think about things like performance, performance isn’t just something we do once.
+“When we think about performance, performance isn’t just something we do once.
 If you’re implementing Salesforce and the save button on opportunity takes 8 seconds, you’ve probably got a performance problem somewhere to look at.
-It’s probably not a good user experience for your sales team when they’re trying to close a deal.
+When trying to close a deal, it’s probably not a good user experience for your sales team.
 We want to be able to look at things like that and measure the quality, and we measure quality through testing.”

-[On who will find this webinar of interest] “I’d think business analysts, who are often the people who have to justify why they’re testing.
-If you have a quality manager, you’ll be owning not just the test that is doing the testing, but also the response to the quality of what’s in production, which is often measured by the number of bugs in production.
+[On who will find this webinar of interest] “I’d think business analysts often have to justify why they’re testing.
+If you have a quality manager, you’ll be owning not just the test that is doing the testing but also the response to the quality of what’s in production, often measured by the number of bugs in production.
 But ultimately, stakeholders as well.
-What they want to get out of Salesforce is the features that enable their business to have competitive advantage.
-Everyone should be involved in some way to understand testing because through testing, you can measure the quality of your org.”
+What they want to get out of Salesforce is the features that give their business a competitive advantage.
+Everyone should be involved in some way to understand testing because you can measure the quality of your org through testing.”

-“IBM did a study that said if a bug hits production, it is going to cost you 100x more to fix it in production than it would if you found it at the design stage.”
+“IBM did a study that said if a bug hits production, it will cost you 100x more to fix it in production than it would if you found it at the design stage.”

 “[When tests break after a Salesforce update], the problem isn’t Salesforce.
 It’s the tools people are using.”

 Q: “Tests are more fragile than customizations…” That’s interesting.
-Does that mean we expect to see more false defects, i.e., not actual defects when there’s a new release, but instead our tests break and so we have to spend time fixing the tests themselves?
+Does that mean we expect to see more false defects, i.e., not actual defects, when there’s a new release, but instead, our tests break, so we have to spend time fixing the tests themselves?

-A: Absolutely, that’s the biggest problem with coded frameworks and robot frameworks that generate code.
+A: That’s the biggest problem with coded and robot frameworks that generate code.
 You have to fix it yourself.

 (This is why Provar Automation is so resilient, as we build tests using the information found within Salesforce’s metadata, which is much less likely to change during regular updates and app customizations!)